chinamike65/hugo-tuolesi/content/book3/book3en.md

 The lineage includes different aspects, including the lineage of empowerment, the lineage of oral transmission, the lineage of sermons, and so on.

 Oral transmission is the teaching of classics that the guru recites and wants to pass on to the disciples.
-The disciple listens carefully, and after listening to all of them, the continuum of the heart will get the lineage of oral transmission.
+The disciple listens carefully, and after listening to all of them, the continuum of the miind will get the lineage of oral transmission.
 When they cultivate a certain way of life, they will suddenly think of everything that the master has recited.

 The lineage of sermons is the lineage of the sutras that the master has.
 Once he teaches the sutras to the disciples, the disciples obtain the lineage.